Kayky18/GO/README.md

 <h1>API README<h1>

 Introduction
-This API is built using Go programming language, Gin framework, Gorm ORM, and SQLite database.
+This API is built using Go programming language, Gin framework, Gorm ORM, Swagger for documentation, and SQLite database.
 It provides a RESTful interface for interacting with the database.

 <h2>Getting Started</h2>